 In my mind, Scotland is the land of cruel misconceptions and nasty national clichés.
-I’d spent my life being told that Scots were stingy, unfriendly, ugly and hard to understand.
-So, one day I decided to pack my bags and go find out for myself, and hopefully meet William Wallace, bagpipes, kilts, haggis, whisky and all things Scottish along the way.
+I’d spent my life being told that Scots were stingy, unfriendly and hard to understand.
+So, without further ado we decided to head north to find out for ourselves, and hopefully meet William Wallace, bagpipes, kilts, haggis, whisky and all things Scottish along the way.